wazo-platform/wazo-maintenance-mode/README.md

 * Setup SSH key authorization between master and slave

-Launch `xivo-sync -i` on the primary
+Launch `wazo-sync -i` on the primary

 ### Add a cron to check the state of the primary on the Kamailio proxy